 A Commons Society

-However, if alternative systems and practices are to become widely adopted, they must become real alternatives for all people, substituting future-destroying institutions with future-restoring ones, while also replacing money as we know it, that is, as a means of exchange and a measure of abstract value.
-The corrupting power of money and the ongoing subordination of the entire planet to financial capital makes this a most urgent issue, impossible to avoid even in the short term.
-We cannot break free from currency markets and global value-chains, unless we take control of the mediation of social relations, begin to adopt more egalitarian and spatially rooted forms of human interaction, undermining the centrality of money as a means of mediation of human relations.
+However, if alternative systems and practices are to become widely adopted, they must become real alternatives for all people, substituting future-destroying institutions with future-restoring ones.
+In terms of social mediation, this means replacing money as we know it, that is, as a means of exchange and a measure of abstract value.
+The corrupting power of money and the ongoing subordination of the entire planet to financial markets make this a most urgent issue, impossible to avoid even in the short term.
+We cannot break free from currency markets and global value-chains, unless we take control of the mediation of social relations, begin to adopt more egalitarian and spatially rooted forms of human interaction, undermining the centrality of money as a means of mediation.

 Put differently, if we are to end the centralization of control and monopolization of power, a commons-oriented society must be designed and governed in a way that does not allow the few to destroy for the many, including future generations.
 Still, social systems decoupled from capitalist processes must have certain properties that make it possible to agree upon and contribute to their further development, be reasonably easy to adapt to a variety of local and regional conditions, and, consequently, build on social trust.
 From a survival perspective, it makes sense to experiment with a variety of alternatives.